xdoer/PreQuest/packages/miniprogram/README.md

 ## Custom

 If you want to custom your miniprogram library, it's very easy when use [@prequest/core](https://github.com/xdoer/PreQuest/tree/main/packages/core) project.
-Please check our code for details.
+Check our code for details.